architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-windows-manual.rst

 :orphan:

-Installation guide for Windows for developers
+Installation guide on Windows for developers
 ==============================================

 Follow these instructions to install the CityEnergyAnalyst (CEA) on a Windows system (tested with Windows 10) for developers